Localization and advectional spreading of convective currents under parametric disorder: Nonlinear solutions

-For thermally insulating lateral boundaries the heat flux $S$ related to the background flow should decay to zero.
-Therefore with thermally insulating lateral boundaries the time-independent localized flow patterns occur without the background flow for an arbitrary number of excitation centers (Fig.\,\ref{fig6}c).
-In its turn, with isothermal lateral boundaries (specifically, maintained under constant temperature $\theta=0$) the intensity of the background flow decreases as the layer extends.
-The reason is that, for practically separated localized flow patterns, there is multistability between solutions with different signs of the temperature jumps in domains of intense flows; hence, with a large number of excitation centers, the jumps can be mutually balanced, resulting in a small value of $q_0^{-1}S=L_\mathrm{layer}^{-1}\sum_j[\theta]_j$ ({\it e.g.}, in Fig.\,\ref{fig6}d the background flow is considerably smaller than in Fig.\ref{fig6}b).
-Strictly spiking, for independent random $[\theta]_j$, the sum $\sum_j[\theta]_j\propto\sqrt{L_\mathrm{layer}}$, and, hence, $q_0^{-1}S\propto L_\mathrm{layer}^{-1/2}$.
+With isothermal lateral boundaries (``isothermal'' means that they are maintained under constant temperature $\theta=0$) the intensity of the background flow is nonzero, though it decreases as the layer extends.
+The cause of the decrease is that, for practically separated localized patterns, there is multistability between solutions with different signs of the temperature jumps in domains of intense currents.
+Hence, with a large number of excitation centers, the jumps can be mutually balanced, resulting in a small value of $q_0^{-1}S=L_\mathrm{layer}^{-1}\sum_j[\theta]_j$; {\it e.g.}, in \fref{fig7}b the background flow is considerably smaller than in \fref{fig6}b.
+Strictly speaking, for independent random $[\theta]_j$, the sum $\sum_j[\theta]_j\propto\sqrt{L_\mathrm{layer}}$, and, hence, $q_0^{-1}S\propto L_\mathrm{layer}^{-1/2}$ tends to zero as $L_\mathrm{layer}$ tends to infinity.

-Sample flows for $u\ne0$ are shown in Fig.\,\ref{fig7}.
-In agreement with predictions of Sec.\,\ref{sec31}, the temperature is equal on the both sides of an intense flow domain, {\it i.e.}, not only flows are localized but also temperature perturbations.
-And, which is more noteworthy, even for quite small $u$ when $\gamma_2$ is also small, the localization properties up the advection stream are determined by $\gamma_2$, but not by $\gamma_1$ which is valid for vanishing $u$ (as explained in Sec.\,\ref{sec31}), {\it i.e.}, these properties may change drastically.
-For instance, in Fig.\,\ref{fig7} for $u=0.3$ the upstream localization length increases by factor 12 compared to the one in the absence of advection.
-The fact, that advection causes upstream delocalization but not downstream, is qualitatively similar to the situation with barchan sand dunes, windward flank of which is flat~\cite{Herrmann-Sauermann-2000,Sauermann_etal-2000}.
+Sample flows for $u\ne0$ are shown in \fref{fig8}.
+In agreement with predictions of \sref{sec41}, the temperature is equal on the both sides of an intense flow domain, {\it i.e.}, not only flows are localized but also temperature perturbations.
+And, which is more noteworthy, even for quite small $u$ when $\gamma_2$ is also small, the localization properties up the imposed advection stream are determined by this small $\gamma_2$, but not by $\gamma_1$ which is in force for vanishing $u$ as explained in \sref{sec41}.
+Small localization exponent means a large localization length, which is a drastic change to the localization properties.
+For instance, in \fref{fig8} for $u=0.3$ the upstream localization length is increased by factor 12 compared to the one in the absence of the imposed advection.